Hit the Deck (1955)

 Why, it’s a woman dressed in a bathing suit originally worn by Esther Williams in On An Island With You (1948)!
 MGM and the other studios often re-used costumes, especially on extras and in crowd scenes, but it’s always a thrill to find them.

-As Ginger is being questioned by the Shore Patrol, everyone else, including Carol, is gathered at Rico’s mother’s house.
+As Ginger is being questioned by the Shore Patrol, everyone else, including Carol, gathers at Rico’s mother’s house.
 But they’re glum.
 If the Shore Patrol finds them, they could be in huge trouble.
 But there is still time for a song!

 Here they are posing for some behind-the-scenes pics.